 “We generally use the 80-20 rule,” says Moreno.
 “You plan in a way that you’re able to control 80 percent of what's in front of you and that allows you to deal with the outliers—the 20 percent—if and when they happen.
 I think one of the best lines of defense that we have is to have a plan B.”

 Jacob Kosior, National Director of Student Development for The Dinerstein Companies, says the common issues he sees are caused by too many renewal transfers, vendors dropping out at the last minute or unforeseen work in apartment homes that require attention beyond the usual two-week time frame.

 “Teams can best prepare themselves for turn by limiting the number of renewal transfers, having a back-up option on vendors and completing a thorough inspection walk in July to document any known issues that may prolong the turn of a bed space, unit or tier of units,” Kosior says.

 Even with all of those steps, sometimes apartments still aren’t ready.
-That forces the management team to smooth the transition for residents.
+That forces the management team to take smooth the transition for residents.

 “If units aren’t ready in time to welcome new residents, management teams should do anything in their power to accommodate the new resident until their future home is made move-in ready, including hotel accommodations and storage for personal belongings,” Kosior says.

 While the turn process gives the management company some element of control, they often musts react to construction and development delays.